Wilts & Berks Canal: Restoration issues

 There is some controversy about the restoration of the canal, in particular the felling of trees and the corresponding short-term disruption of wildlife habitats that have evolved in the 100 or so years since the canal was abandoned, and this has been addressed in the North Wiltshire Local Plan.

-The trees that most frequently have to be removed are Salix × fragilis (crack willow), a fast-growing, short-lived member of the willow family.
-These have seeded themselves on the towpath side of the canal and may shed large branches in windy weather and are therefore hazardous.
-Trust work parties consisting of unpaid volunteers may be called out at short notice to deal with trees that have fallen across the towpath, blocking the way for walkers and cyclists.

-The Trust aims to keep local groups and residents informed and involved with the work.
-Senior members of the Trust regularly give talks and guided walks along the canal.
-These are intended to show how a linear wildlife corridor can be created from what has formerly been stagnant water with rubbish dumped in it.
-The phrase used is "not even wildlife likes a stagnant canal".
+For the Melksham link, planning documents indicate that there will be a net gain in habitat, including standing water, marginal wetland habitat and the planting of new lengths of hedgerow.
+Where trees have to be removed, new trees will be planted to replace them.

-Objections to a canal route through Swindon town centre are believed to arise from misconception that canals contain "stagnant water".
+Objections to a canal route through Swindon town centre prior to 2010 were believed to arise from a misconception that canals contained "stagnant water".
 However canals are permanently moving water slowly downstream, and are thus not stagnant.
-The passage of boats keeps the water stirred up making it muddy-looking, but this is essential to prevent the growth of weeds.
+The passage of boats keeps the water stirred up making it muddy-looking, but this is required to prevent the growth of weeds.
 In January 2008 Swindon Council considered a report, prepared by their consultants, on the feasibility and implications of restoring the town centre route.
-They endorsed the proposal, and have set up a task group to make further progress.
+They endorsed the proposal, and set up a task group to make further progress.

-There is concern in south Oxfordshire about the risk of flooding, and it can be argued that the canal will act as a drainage system, helping to take excess water and move it away to the Thames.
-The Environment Agency have expressed concerns about the proposed route of the canal at Melksham, and its effect on the floodplain, and there have been calls from local landowners to ensure that a town-centre route is re-established.
+There was concern in south Oxfordshire about the risk of flooding, and it can be argued that the canal will act as a drainage system, helping to take excess water and move it away to the Thames.
+The Environment Agency expressed concerns about the proposed route of the canal at Melksham, and its effect on the floodplain, and there were calls from local landowners to ensure that a town-centre route was re-established.

-Trust work parties are installing fencing, accommodation bridges and drainage as well as undertaking tree maintenance and removal where required.